OutbreakInc/oban/docs/project.md

 ### name

 The name of the project.
-Since a project's name is also used for its directory name, names may only contain alphanumeric characters, spaces, dashes, and underscores.
+Since a project's name is also used for its directory name, names may only contain alphanumeric characters, spaces, hyphens, and underscores.

-Valid project name:
+Valid project names:

+	"name": "gps_test"
-	"name": "foo_bar"
+	"name": "micro-watch v1"

-Invalid project name:
+Invalid project names:

+	"name": "push/pull driver"
-	"name": "eugene/servo-stuff"
+	"name": "Herbert's PuzzleBox"

 ### files

-A list of file names that belong to the project.
-The files must all be inside of the project directory.
-Although the format allows a project to contain any amount of files, **it is strongly advised to only have one file per project.**
+A list of file names that belong to the module.
+The files must all be inside of the module's directory.
+Although the format allows a module to contain any number of files, **it is strongly advised to only have one file per project.**  Modules created by the development tool will only contain one file named *main.cpp* by default.

-New projects will, by default, have an empty file called *main.cpp*

 File names have the same naming restrictions as project names.